MatheusRich/matheusrich.github.io/_posts/2021-04-22-mocking-made-simple.md

 ## Speeding up

-Refactors like this are nice when you want to to improve test performance too.
+Refactors like this are nice when you want to improve test performance too.
 Our fake logger is very lightweight, so those test are blazing fast!
 Use this to your advantage!

-Let's say we have an function that does some heavy computation:
+Let's say we have a function that does some heavy computation:

 ```js
 function doStuff() {